Fundamentals of Accelerator Physics and Technology with Simulations and Measurements Lab (undergraduate level)

 Either previous coursework or a general understanding of classical mechanics and electromagnetism.
 Courses in special relativity (at the level of "Special Relativity" by A.P.
 French or "Introduction to Special Relativity" by Robert Resnick), classical mechanics and electrodynamics (at the level of "Introduction to Electrodynamics" by David J. Griffiths) at a junior undergraduate level or higher.

-It is the responsibility of the student to ensure that he or she meets the course prerequisites or has equivalent experience.
+It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.
 Students may self-evaluate using these questions.

 This course will focus on the fundamental principles of acceleration and transport of charged particle beams.
 A theoretical understanding of the principals, provided through daily lectures, will be coupled to a practical implementation of the concepts through laboratory exercises.